 - a second major

 - a minor

 - Lycoming Scholars Program

 - Management Scholars Program of the Institute for Management Studies

 - at least 20 ECED, EDUC, SPED, and/or PSY credits toward a specific teacher certification program

-- 150 Credit Accounting track - a Departmental Honors Project - an internship, including those completed within a practicum, earning a minimum of four credits - a non-credit internship-typically of at least 350 hours-through the Clean Water Institute summer internship program, the WISE program, or any other college-established non-credit internship program. - the ROTC program, as evidenced by successful completion of the two 300-level MLSC course sequence - a cooperative program (e.g., Engineering Program with Binghamton University, Clinical Laboratory Science with affiliated hospitals, etc.) - an experiential course of study/program involving travel of more than seven continuous days, inside or outside of the US.
+- 150 Credit Accounting track

+- a Departmental Honors Project

+- an internship, including those completed within a practicum, earning a minimum of four credits

+- a non-credit internship-typically of at least 350 hours-through the Clean Water Institute summer internship program, the WISE program, or any other college-established non-credit internship program. - the Professional and Civic Engagement curriculum via successful completion of CEAE 200, 201, and 220 - the ROTC program, as evidenced by successful completion of the two 300-level MLSC course sequence - an Emergency Medical Technician (EMT) training program - a cooperative program (e.g., Engineering Program with Binghamton University, Clinical Laboratory Science with affiliated hospitals, etc.) - an experiential course of study/program involving travel of more than seven continuous days, inside or outside of the US.
 These experiential travel courses must be taken either for credit or as an audit and are broadly inclusive of study abroad semesters, summer programs, archaeological field schools, faculty-led travel courses, and institutional partnership programs.